The invitation

 Sometimes the journey we take is not toward joy, but through grief.
 This piece came to me as a way of honoring that path — the choice to sit with sadness, to say “no” for now, and to trust that silence and solitude can hold their own kind of truth.
 Perhaps, in time, the “yes” will return.
 Until then, this is where I walk.

-The invitation you have offered me.
+The invitation you have offered me

-It avoids the grief and sadness
+avoids the grief and sadness

 that waits below the surface.